yealee925/OWASP-Juice-Shop/README.md

 # OWASP-Juice-Shop

 ## Objective
-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The OWASP Juice Shop project aimed to provide knowledge on identifying and exploiting common web application vulnerabilities.
+Some of the vulnerabilities included in this project were SQL Injection, Broken Authentication, and XSS Scripting.

 ### Skills Learned
--
+- Enhanced knowledge of vulnerabilities included in OWASP Top 10 vulnerabilities of 2021

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of Burp Suite and practical application
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-- Burp Suite to intercept and
+- Burp Suite to intercept and manipulate request packages

 ## Setup Burp Suite
 1. If not already installed, download Burp Suite and the extension to configure the web browser to redirect traffic through Burp Suite.
 In this case, we will be using the Firefox browser, so ensure the FoxyProxy extension is installed